piyook/mock-api-framework-template/README.md

 Connect the mcp server to the mock api server as described in your agents documentation.
 Note the MCP server.js file is in the src/mcp folder.

-You can run the command below to build the mcp server if needed.
+You can run the command below to build the mcp server.js file if needed.

 ```bash
 npm run mcp:build